-A backup of the NC data memory is generated using the "Save data" function.
+A backup of the NC data memory is generated with the "Save data" function.

-The NC data backup must be performed for every control that has been commissioned in order to be able to quickly restore the control system in the case of data loss.
-If the "Create software backup" function is used when starting up, then it is essential to backup the memory data.
+This data backup must be performed for every control that has been commissioned in order to be able to quickly restore the control system in the case of data loss.
+If the "Create software backup" function is used, then it is essential to backup the memory data.
 With the data backup, a copy of the limited buffered memory is stored in the permanent memory.
 Backup of selected data (e.g. only machine data and no workpiece programs) is not possible.
 Data can be backed up without a password: i.e. always!